reflectivity/file_format/specification.md

 The header may contain more sections than presented below - and also the sections may contain user-defined `key: <value>` pairs on all levels.
-These of course should not interfere with defined content, and the rules for units and formats should be applied as stated here.
+These of course should not interfere with defined content, and the rules for units and formats should be applied as stated above.

-The header follows a hierarchical structure and is formatted according to YAML (se below) or JSON rules.
+The header follows a hierarchical structure and is formatted according to YAML (see below) or JSON rules.
 In addition, each line of the header starts with a hash and a space `# ` (wrapped YAML), which is the default header marker in Python (and other languages).